The 12 worst fake accents in cinema, from Ana de Armas to Russell Crowe

 mickey rooney in Breakfast at Tiffany’s (1961)

 Mickey Rooney’s portrayal of Japanese landowner Mr. Yunioshi in this classic is now widely accepted as a toxic caricature built on racist stereotypes.
-With taped-up eyelids and protruding teeth, Rooney completed his ludicrous performance with an offensive parody of a Japanese accent.
+With taped-up eyelids and protruding teeth, Rooney completed his ludicrous portrayal of him with an offensive parody of a Japanese accent.
 Rooney later said that he “wouldn’t have done it” if he had known he was going to offend people.

 Dick Van Dyke in Mary Poppins (1964)